Why you should be excited about Kubernetes 1.12?

 Kubelet TLS Bootstrap - Now GA

 Kubernetes 1.4 introduced the API to request for certificates from a central cluster Certificate Authority (CA).
-This enabled provisioning of client certificates for the kubelets allowing the kubelet to bootstrap itself into a TLS-secured cluster along with automating the provisioning and distribution of signed certificates.
+This enabled the provisioning of client certificates for the kubelets allowing the kubelet to bootstrap itself into a TLS-secured cluster along with automating the provisioning and distribution of signed certificates.

 There were, however, a couple of challenges.
 When the kubelet ran for the first time, it needed client credentials that had to be provided out of band during cluster startup.
 This made it the operator’s responsibility to provision these credentials.
 This was a pretty involved task to execute manually and veered on the complex side to actually automate.
 This meant that many operators (myself included) deployed a single credential for all kubelets.
 This actually prevented the use and deployment of node lockdown features (Node Authorizer and Node Restriction).